For better or worse, technology affects almost everything we do – and these days, that includes learning languages.

 Learning a language with technology often means that you’re responsible for yourself.
 Unless you’re in a classroom setting, chances are that you’ll have to figure out a way to be disciplined and stay on track.
 If that’s not one of your strengths, this can be a challenge.
 With no one checking to make sure you’re doing the work, it’s easy to get distracted – with online shopping, chatting with friends, cooking, doing laundry, etc. – and fall behind.
 Constantly giving in to distractions and putting your language learning aside means it will take you a lot longer to achieve your goals.

 Avoid the technology traps

 Luckily, you can overcome all of the above challenges by choosing an online language course like Lingoda.
-You’ll learn to communicate genuinely and authentically (no quick translations!) through face-to-face conversational lessons with native-speaking teachers.
+You’ll learn to communicate genuinely and authentically (no quick translations!) through face-to-face conversational lessons with native-level teachers.

-And if you’re someone who just isn’t great at making – and focusing on – your own study plan, you can try a more structured learning format like Lingoda’s Marathons or Sprints.
+And if you’re someone who just isn’t great at making – and focusing on – your own study plan, you can try a more structured learning format like Lingoda’s Sprints.
 These courses require you to commit a certain amount of time per day or month, and offer reward incentives to stick to the plan!

 Technology for the win!

 If you think technology is making language learning harder, it’s time to think again.
 Let Lingoda show you how using the right tools in the right way can make language learning easier… and so much better!